firebolt-db/firebolt-db.github.io/docs/using-indexes/using-aggregating-indexes.md

 ### Creating the index on empty tables is preferred

-The `AND GENERATE` option is required only when you generate an aggregating index on a fact table with records.
-Running the `AND GENERATE` option is a memory-intensive operation.
-If you do this, select an engine specification with a lot of memory and multiple nodes.
 Whenever possible, we strongly recommend that you create aggregating indexes for a fact table when the table is empty, before you run the first `INSERT INTO` command to ingest data.

 ### Aggregating indexes can’t be modified

 You can’t modify aggregating indexes after you create them.
-To modify an aggregating index, use the `DROP AGGREGATING INDEX` command, and then use `CREATE AND GENERATE AGGREGATING INDEX` to specify a new index for the same table.
+To modify an aggregating index, use the `DROP AGGREGATING INDEX` command, and then use `CREATE AGGREGATING INDEX` to specify a new index for the same table.

 ### How to choose aggregating index columns